Why You Need to Call Your HR Vendor

 Spread The Love

 As a CTO, I have the advantage of talking to thousands of recruiters and hundreds of companies, learning what works and what does not work for them.
 I enjoy sharing what I have learned with anyone who cares.
 It makes my day when a client calls and asks, “Before I sign up with this new wonder-product, what do you think?”
 Regardless of whom your vendor is, I’m guessing they will be eager to share their hard-earned knowledge with you.
-But human nature being what it is always make sure you follow the money.
+But human nature being what it is always making sure you follow the money.
 If they recommend a product, ask this question, “Do you get a finder’s fee or commission if I sign up with this other company you are recommending?”
 If they do, that doesn’t mean they’re not being truthful, but it is good to know if they benefit from your choice.
 Being a SaaS company, my organization’s policy is to decline finder-fees.
 We only recommend companies and services we believe in.

 So, next time you’re considering purchasing HR software, I recommend that you ask your vendors for their input before you make that plunge into the next big thing.
-Most people love to share their knowledge and hopefully you have vendors who treat you more like a partner than a source of income.
+Most people love to share their knowledge and hopefully, you have vendors who treat you more like a partner than a source of income.